lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 ## About

-Extended Terrain Types's "Bouncy Terrain Type" adds a mechanic featured in many later Mario Kart titles; __Bounce Pads__.
+MKDD Extender's "Bouncy Terrain Type" adds a mechanic featured in many later Mario Kart titles; __Bounce Pads__.
 This site goes over the mechanics added, and how to implement them into your own Custom Tracks.

 [Mechanics](#mechanics)